berops/claudie/docs/input-manifest/api-reference.md

 - `name`

   Name of the static nodepool.
+The name is limited  by 14 characters.

 - `nodes` [Static Node](#static-node)